Dracape/Alt-for-ANSI/README.md

 [graphite]: https://github.com/rdavison/graphite-layout "Graphite is a highly optimized, well balanced, general purpose keyboard layout designed to accommodate the real world needs of typists looking for a great “out-of-the-box” experience.
 Its design incorporates many contemporary theories about layouts to find a balance between comfort and speed.
 In addition to its impressive performance in metrics, Graphite has also been extensively tested and validated through real-world usage."

 # Introduction
-Graphene is a fork of the [*Graphite* keyboard layout][graphite], optimized for traditional full ANSI and ISO keyboards available for Linux
+Graphene is a fork of the [*Graphite* keyboard layout][graphite]—optimized for traditional full ANSI and ISO keyboards—available for Linux

 # Features added
 - **Mods**